LGIM America and EDF: A new kind of climate partnership

 Neaaz: As an investor, our core goal is to help protect our clients’ assets and aim to generate long-term value.
 Addressing the risks posed by the climate transition is one way we achieve that, which also aligns with some of what EDF works on.
 For us, this partnership offers three main value propositions: perspective, influence and expertise.
 EDF’s reputation as a thoughtful and pragmatic NGO is well earned, and we’ve benefited from the additional perspective on specific climate issues, their input and guidance on stewardship campaigns and focused technical expertise.

 Andrew: EDF has a history of working closely with influential companies to empower them as environmental and climate stewards – our partners have included Walmart, McDonalds and Carrier.
 Given the critical role of the financial sector in addressing climate change, LGIMA is a logical partner for us as well.
-LGIMA has the scale and global scope to be impactful and has taken steps to establish itself as a leading investor voice on sustainability and climate.
+LGIMA has the scale and global scope to be impactful and has taken steps to use its voice to lead on sustainability and climate.

 Q: What accomplishments from this first year of the partnership would you highlight?